itsdicky/reddit-media-downloader/README.md

 1. `saved`, will download media from your saved submission.
 2. `subreddit`, will download media from specific subreddit.
 3. `redditor`, will download media from specific redditor.
-4. `submission`, will download a single media from specific.submission
+4. `submission`, will download a single media from specific submission.

 ### Example